Contact Consumer Protection

 If you sign a contract to buy a vehicle and need to cancel the agreement, a dealer can ask you to pay what is known as “pre-estimated liquidated damages”.
 This is the amount a vehicle dealer can charge a consumer when a contract to buy a vehicle is terminated.
-A dealer can charge up to 15 per cent of the total purchase price.
+A dealer can charge up to five per cent of the total purchase price.

 Any fee charged has to be a genuine and reasonable assessment of losses the dealer is likely to incur as a result of the deal not proceeding.
 These losses may include:

-These losses may for example include interest charges if the vehicle was part of the dealer’s floor plan , costs incurred as a result of preparing the vehicle for delivery, plus any transportation and administration costs.
+A dealer's losses may for example include interest charges if the vehicle was part of the dealer’s floor plan , costs incurred as a result of preparing the vehicle for delivery, plus any transportation and administration costs.